-Black and Latino Playwrights Conference
+Black and Latino Playwrights Celebration

 A workshop and showcase featuring the work of student and professional Black and Latino playwrights, conducted by professional guest directors and artists.

-The Department of Theatre and Dance annually sponsors a Black and Latino Playwrights Conference that includes professional guest director and actors, auditions, 3-5 days of open rehearsals and in-class presentations by guest artists culminating in staged reading performances open to the campus and community.
+The Department of Theatre and Dance annually sponsors a Black and Latino Playwrights Celebration that includes professional guest director and actors, auditions, 3-5 days of open rehearsals and in-class presentations by guest artists culminating in staged reading performances open to the campus and community.

 - Provide Texas State University students majoring in theatre with the opportunity to work with professionals for a hands-on, week-long lab that includes the collaborative process of "finding a play" in rehearsals, culminating with a public staged reading.